List of DC Comics characters: M: Mokkari

-Mokkari is a character appearing in American comic books published by DC Comics.

 Mokkari is a New God of Apokolips who became a partner of the DNAlien Simyan.
 The two run Apokolips' Evil Factory, a rival of Project Cadmus.

 In 2011, "The New 52" rebooted the DC universe.
 Mokkari is depicted as the half-brother of Simyan.
 He infiltrates Project Cadmus on DeSaad's behalf to obtain the technology there, which originated from New Genesis.

 Molecule

-Molecule is character appearing in American comic books published by DC Comics.
+Molecule is a character appearing in American comic books published by DC Comics.
 The character, created by Geoff Johns and Carlos Ferreira, first appeared in Teen Titans (vol. 3) #38 (September 2006).

 Molecule is a teen superhero patterned after the Atom and a member of the Teen Titans during the "one-year gap" between the series Infinite Crisis and the "One Year Later" storyline.
 He is one of a group of teen heroes attacked by the Terror Titans and put in the arena of the Dark Side Club.
 While trying to escape, he is killed by the Persuader.

 Monarch of Menace

-Monarch of Menace is a character appearing in American comic books published by DC Comics.

 Monarch of Menace is an enemy of Batman with a royalty theme.
 He was the first villain to beat Batman, and later retired after acquiring enough cash.
 The Monarch also has a son who was humiliated by the Monarch and his henchmen, driving the son to become the new Monarch and recreate his father's crimes, eventually being defeated by Batman and Robin.

-He later returns, and is now hiring multiple Batman villains to do his bidding and steal cash for him while Batman was missing, however, when Batman returned, he defeated both the Monarch and his allies.

 Mongal

-Mongal is a character appearing in American comic books published by DC Comics..
-She made her first unnamed appearance in Showcase '95 #8 (September 1995); her first appearance as Mongal was in Superman (vol. 2) #170 (July 2001).

 Mongal is the sister of Mongul II (who is the son of Mongul I), introduced by her brother to Superman in Superman (vol. 2) #170.
 When Krypto the Superdog nearly killed Mongul II, Mongal escaped and reappeared to destroy New York City.
 After Maxima is killed in the Our Worlds at War miniseries, Mongal takes over her homeworld of Almerac before being killed by Mongul.

-Mongal is resurrected following The New 52 and DC Rebirth relaunches.
+Mongal was resurrected following The New 52 and DC Rebirth relaunches.